tbm/homepage/content/blog/debian/marvell/debian-on-seagate-personal-cloud-nas.md

 kind: article
 ---

-The majority of NAS devices supported in Debian are based on Debian's Kirkwood platform.
+The majority of NAS devices supported in Debian are based on Marvell's Kirkwood platform.
 This platform is quite dated now and can only run Debian's `armel` port.